ShimaTaku818/R-as-GIS-for-Economists/docs/SpatialInteractionVectorVector.md

 ---

-**U.S. railroads (lines) against Kansas county (polygons)**
+**U.S. railroads (lines) against Kansas counties (polygons)**

 Unlike the previous two cases, multiple objects (lines) are checked against multiple objects (polygons) for intersection^[Of course, this situation arises for a polygons-polygons case as well.
-The above polygons-polygons example was an exception because the `hpa` has only one polygon object.].
+The above polygons-polygons example was an exception because `hpa` had only one polygon object.].
 Therefore, we cannot use the strategy we took above of returning a vector of true or false using `sparse = TRUE` option.
 Here, we need to count the number of intersecting counties and then assign `TRUE` if the number is greater than 0.

 ```r